 Categories

-Does Prayer, Meditation, or Fasting Have Anything to do With Bible Reading?
+What Does Prayer, Meditation, and Fasting Have To Do with Bible Reading?

 Praying for guidance before reading the Bible is a wise practice.
 Also, you may be prompted to pray while reading or studying a passage.
 Saying a prayer after reading the Bible is also a God-honoring practice.